kanchanchy/kanchanchy.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Research Scholar at Arizona State University where I am wisely mentored by [Professor Dr. Jia Zou](https://sites.google.com/view/jiazou-web/home).
+I am a Tenure-Track Assistant Professor of [Computer Science](https://www.marquette.edu/computer-science/) in the [Klingler College of Arts and Sciences](https://www.marquette.edu/arts-sciences/) at [Marquette University](https://www.marquette.edu/).
+My research interests lie in the areas of machine learning systems, geospatial data management, and database systems.
+Before joining Marquette University, I was a Postdoctoral Research Scholar at Arizona State University where I was wisely mentored by [Professor Dr. Jia Zou](https://sites.google.com/view/jiazou-web/home).
+My postdoctoral research focused on integrating the optimization power of database engines into machine learning systems to enable in-database machine learning.
 I completed my PhD in Computer Science from the School of Computing and Augmented Intelligence at Arizona State University in the summer of 2024.
 My PhD research was supervised by [Professor Dr. Mo Sarwat](https://mosarwat.org/) and [Professor Dr. Jia Zou](https://sites.google.com/view/jiazou-web/home).
-My research interests lie in the areas of machine learning systems, geospatial data management, and database systems.
-My current research focuses on integrating the optimization power of database engines into machine learning systems to enable in-database machine learning.
 During my PhD, I worked on building novel systems for efficient processing and utilization of large scale geospatial and spatio-temporal data with applications to machine learning and deep learning techniques.

 I worked as a Research & Development Intern at [Wherobots Inc](https://wherobots.com/) during Spring 2023 and Summer 2023.
 Besides, I obtained my Master of Science in Computer Science from Arizona State University in 2022.
 Before joining Arizona State University, I obtained my Bachelor of Science in Computer Science and Engineering from Chittagong University of Engineering and Technology in 2014.
 I also worked as a Software Engineer with several IT companies during the period of 2015 to 2018.